kjspring/BC-MICRO-LAB/README.md

 ### Practical Exam
 The practical exams will cover basic microbiology techniques, including but not limited to making media, aseptic technique, microscope use, and staining.

+The practical exams will be over the following:

+1. Safety
+2. Making media
+3. Focusing the microscope
+4. Microbe identification using staining
+4. Aseptic technique

 ### Soil Microbiome Project

 ## Grading